 In 2015, La Paz, the capital of Bolivia was recognized as one of the Seven New Wonder Cities of The World and it’s no surprise!
 The beauty of La Paz strikes you the second you get off the plane.
-Sitting at over 3,500m, La Paz boasts the title of the highest elevated capital city in the world and offers rich history, vibrant sights, and plenty of activities.
+Sitting at over 3,500m (3,827 yards), La Paz boasts the title of the highest elevated capital city in the world.There is no shortage of things to do in La Paz, Bolivia; it offers rich history, vibrant sights, and plenty of activities.

 Best Time to Visit

 The geography of La Paz is unlike any other city in South America.
-The city is situated at a high altitude inside a steep valley at about 3,660 m and experiences a ‘subtropical highland’ climate with distinct dry and rainy seasons.
+The city is situated at a high altitude inside a steep valley at about 3,660 m (4,002 yards) and experiences a subtropical highland climate with distinct dry and rainy seasons.

 November to April is considered to be low season, with lots of rain and tougher travel conditions.
 It’s hard to enjoy the city, the sights, and flavours of Bolivia in the rain, but visiting La Paz can still be fun during this time of the year.

-Start your self-guided tour at the Witches Market in the center of La Paz and make your way to Plaza de San Francisco, home to San Fransico Church.
+If you do prefer to go it alone, you can start your self-guided tour at the Witches Market in the center of La Paz and make your way to Plaza de San Francisco, home to San Francisco Church.

 From there, head over to Calle Jaen, a beautiful colourful cobblestoned street in the heart of La Paz’s historic district.